Adaeze-Jennifer/Retail-Sales-Analysis-SQL/README.md

 ## 📈Key Findings
 ### 1. Data Overview
 The first 10 records of the dataset were retrieved to understand its structure, column composition, and data types.
-This step provides a foundational view of how the data isorganised before deeper analysis is performed.
+This step provides a foundational view of how the data is organised before deeper analysis is performed.
 ![Data Overview](Images/01_data_overview.png)

 ### 2. Total Sales Performance